Tyler Hoffman, Professor, Chair, and Interim Undergraduate Program Coordinator

 Ph.D Texas (Austin)

-Early American Literature, Literary Theory and Criticism, Hemispheric Studies
+American Literature, Comparative Literature, Literary Theory and Criticism, Hemispheric Studies, Ecocriticism, Native American and Indigenous Studies

 Dr. Sayre’s research focuses on narrative theory, affect, and community in early national American literatures.
-She has published on the necropolitics of early nationalism, translation in James Fenimore Cooper’s The Prairie, the humic nationalism of The Book of Mormon, spatializing practices in the American West, and digital humanities practices and pedagogies.
+She has published criticism on the necropolitics of early nationalism, translation in James Fenimore Cooper’s The Prairie, the humic nationalism of The Book of Mormon, spatializing practices in the American West, and companion animals in frontier romances.
+Her pedagogical essays consider digital humanities practices and pedagogies, critical making methods in the humanities, and teaching in and against translation in Native American literature.
 Her first book Mourning the Nation to Come: Creole Nativism in Nineteenth-Century American Literatures (LSU Press, 2020) is a comparative study of early national romances in North and South America.
-She teaches courses on Native American literature, women’s writing, horror, experimental literature, and literary theory.
+She is currently working on a study of horror in contemporary Indigenous literature, film, and art.
+She teaches courses on Native American literature, horror in literature and theory, material textualities, posthumanisms, and environmental justice.

 Carol J. Singley, Professor